“I have your back”

 - Guardian Interlock (800) 499-0994

-Do I have to get an Ignition Interlock in my car if my husband was ordered to install one?
+Do I have to get an Ignition Interlock in my car if my spouse was ordered to install one?

 Not necessarily.
-If your car is not titled to your husband, and if you do not allow him to drive the car, then you do not have to have an IID installed.
-I have seen judges tell spouses that they need to give the court a signed affidavit stating that they will not allow their husband (or wife) to drive their vehicle.
-When it comes up in our cases, we push back – a court does not have the authority to sanction a spouse because of a defendant’s conviction.
-It is a misdemeanor to knowingly allow somebody with an IID restriction on his or her license to drive a vehicle without an IID, but that does not give a court authority to order an IID onto a vehicle not owned by the defendant.
+If your car is not titled to your spouse, and if you do not allow him/her to drive the car, then you do not have to have an IID installed.
+Many judges will tell spouses that they need to give the court a signed affidavit stating that they will not allow their spouse to drive their vehicle.
+A court does not have jurisdiction over the spouse of a defendant, nor do they have the authority to sanction a spouse because of a defendant’s conviction.

 If you have a vehicle that is titled jointly with a spouse who is about to be convicted of DWI, transfer the car out of their name, and do not allow them to drive it.
 It will save you $100 per month in IID fees, as well as the inconvenience of having to blow into an IID device on a regular basis.